jeremiepoiroux/markdown-cv/index.md

 | <a href="https://github.com/jeremiepoiroux">Github</a>
 </div>

 ## Currently

-I’m a designer and an intern-researcher who cares about Ethics and Journalism.
+I’m a freelance designer and a junior-researcher in digital sociology.
 I’m working on research projects about algorithms & information bubbles.
-I'm the co-founder of [Kaïa](https://kaia-lescarnets.fr).
+I'm also the co-founder of [Designers Éthiques](https://designersethiques.org) and [Kaïa](https://kaia-lescarnets.fr).

 ### Specialized in